harsh398/WunderFlats/README.md

 ************************************************************************************************

 ### Scope
-The Test plan consists of test scenarios that will cover functional or User-based testing which means tests are written to simulate user actions on Budgeting Sample Application.
+The Test plan consists of test scenarios that will cover functional or User-based testing which means tests are written to simulate user actions on WunderFlats Application.
 Unit testing is Out of Scope.

 ************************************************************************************************
 ###  Stack